jessb-epicodus/pierres-bakery/README.md

 * Navigate to the top level of the directory called _PierresBakery.Solution_
 * In your terminal, enter *dotnet restore* to add the required dependencies and tools for this project
 * In your terminal, enter *dotnet test PierresBakery.Tests* to run tests
+* In your terminal, enter *cd PierresBakery* then run *dotnet run* to enter the bakery console app as a user and follow the prompts
 * _This is not yet published._

 ## Known Bugs